3sidedcube/cubetoast-ios/README.md

 # cubetoast-ios
-Lightweight Swift Package for Android-style toast notifications on iOS (UIKit &amp; SwiftUI compatible)
+Lightweight Swift Package for Android-style toast notifications on iOS (UIKit and SwiftUI compatible)